Cross ratios and cubulations of hyperbolic groups: Introduction.

-\begin{thmintro} Let a Gromov hyperbolic group $G$ act properly and cocompactly on essential, hyperplane-essential $\CAT$ cube complexes $X$ and $Y$.
-The two actions have the same $\ell^1$ length function if and only if $X$ and $Y$ are $G$-equivariantly isomorphic. \end{thmintro}
+\begin{corintro} Let a Gromov hyperbolic group $G$ act properly and cocompactly on essential, hyperplane-essential $\CAT$ cube complexes $X$ and $Y$.
+The two actions have the same $\ell^1$ length function if and only if $X$ and $Y$ are $G$--equivariantly isomorphic. \end{corintro}

 The same result is conjectured to hold for actions of $G$ on Hadamard manifolds (Problems~3.1 and~3.7 in \cite{Burns-Katok}).
 This is known as the \emph{``marked length-spectrum rigidity conjecture''} and it is a notorious open problem.
-Progress on the conjecture has been remarkably limited, with most results only handling 2-dimensional spaces \cite{Otal-Ann,Croke,Croke-Fathi-Feldman}, or extremely rigid settings such as symmetric spaces \cite{Hamenstaedt-GAFA}.
+Progress on the conjecture has been remarkably limited, with most results only handling $2$--dimensional spaces \cite{Otal-Ann,Croke,Croke-Fathi-Feldman}, or extremely rigid settings such as symmetric spaces \cite{Hamenstaedt-GAFA,Dal'Bo-Kim}.

-In this perspective, Theorem~\ref{hyp MLSR} is particularly interesting as --- along with our previous work in \cite{BF1} --- it is the first length-spectrum rigidity result to cover such a broad family of non-positively curved spaces.
-We stress that the core arguments in the proof of Theorem~\ref{hyp MLSR} are completely different from those in \cite{BF1}; see the discussion on Theorem~\ref{ext Moeb intro} below.
+In this perspective, Corollary~\ref{hyp MLSR} is particularly interesting as --- along with our previous work in \cite{BF1} --- it is the first length-spectrum rigidity result to cover such a broad family of non-positively curved spaces.
+The proof of Corollary~\ref{hyp MLSR} relies on a reduction --- obtained in \cite{BF1} --- to the problem of extending certain boundary maps to isomorphisms of cube complexes.
+However, we stress that the core argument in the proof of Corollary~\ref{hyp MLSR} lies in the ensuing extension procedure, and this requires completely different techniques from those in \cite{BF1}.
+See the statement of Theorem~\ref{ext Moeb intro} below and the subsequent discussion for a detailed description.

-Note that, by Theorem~A in \cite{BF1}, hyperbolicity, properness and cocompactness can be dropped from the statement of Theorem~\ref{hyp MLSR}, as long as we replace essentiality and hyperplane-essentiality with the stronger requirement that $X$ and $Y$ have \emph{no free faces}.
-The advantage of the formulation of Theorem~\ref{hyp MLSR} presented above, however, is that it is the \emph{optimal} result for cubulations of hyperbolic groups.
-Indeed, Examples~\ref{need essential} and~\ref{need hyperplane-essential} show that essentiality and hyperplane-essentiality --- unlike absence of free faces --- are also \emph{necessary} conditions for any form of length-spectrum rigidity to hold.

-In this regard, note that cubulations of hyperbolic groups normally have many free faces.
-A good example to keep in mind is that of surface groups $G=\pi_1S$, as all their cubulations with $\dim\geq 3$ must have free faces.
-On the other hand, one can easily construct plenty of essential, hyperplane-essential cubulations of arbitrarily high dimension by applying Sageev's construction \cite{Sageev,Sag97,Bergeron-Wise} to sufficiently large families of closed curves on $S$.

-The same construction provides a plethora of pairwise non-isomorphic cubulations for many other groups.
-When $G=F_n$, it suffices to add some punctures to the closed surface $S$.
-If instead $G$ is the fundamental group of a closed hyperbolic 3-manifold, one can replace curves by quasi-Fuchsian surfaces \cite{Kahn-Markovic}.
-Note that, in all these cases, one \emph{automatically} obtains essential hyperplane-essential cubulations, even without resorting to the collapsing procedure described earlier.